bitnami/charts/bitnami/suitecrm/README.md

 > **Note**:
 >
-> For SuiteCRM to function correctly, you should specify the `suitecrmHost` parameter to specify the FQDN (recommended) or the public IP address of the SuiteCRM service.
+> For SuiteC&reg;M to function correctly, you should specify the `suitecrmHost` parameter to specify the FQDN (recommended) or the public IP address of the SuiteC&reg;M service.
 >
-> Optionally, you can specify the `suitecrmLoadBalancerIP` parameter to assign a reserved IP address to the SuiteCRM service of the chart.
+> Optionally, you can specify the `suitecrmLoadBalancerIP` parameter to assign a reserved IP address to the SuiteC&reg;M service of the chart.
 However please note that this feature is only available on a few cloud providers (f.e.
 GKE).
 >
 > To reserve a public IP address on GKE:
 >